 To meet more of the classic Disney characters, like Donald and Daisy, make your way to Storybook Circus to meet characters dressed up in circus outfits at Pete’s Silly Sideshow.

-Pooh and friends meet nearby their ride at the Thotful Spot, while Ariel meets in her grotto outside the Little Mermaid ride in Fantasyland.
+Winnie the Pooh and friends meet nearby their ride at the Thotful Spot, while Ariel meets in her grotto outside the Little Mermaid ride in Fantasyland.

 Jasmine and Aladdin meet up in Adventureland, not far from the Magic Carpet ride, while you can meet characters from Toy Story (usually Buzz) in Tomorrowland.